 Brand your event to UT Dallas

 Use a media or trade booth backdrop and/or a podium sign.
 They can be reserved by sending an email request specifying how long you will need signage.
 To request a media backdrop and/or podium sign, email [email protected]; for a trade booth backdrop, email [email protected].
 In requesting a specific time frame, please account for setup and tear-down.
-The setup cost is either $100 or $200 (the higher fee is for requests with less than 24 hours’ notice).
-Please give at least 48 hours’ notice.
+There is a cost associated with setup and a higher fee for requests with less than 24 hours’ notice.
+Facilities Management requires at least 48 hours’ notice.
 Please submit a Facilities Management Work Request for a quote.

 - If you are inviting the general public to your event, think broadly about the potential audience: local schools, retirement communities, professional groups, alumni, etc.

 - Communications managers can help you determine the news value of your event.
 Will you be featuring a headline making speaker?
 Will your event be the occasion to announce a major public policy or scientific discovery?
 Can you use your event to make the news?

 - Follow the Brand Standards for all communications.
 Briefly stated: Use the University logo on all materials, in color or black and white.
 Spell out the full name of the University on first reference (The University of Texas at Dallas) and shorten to UT Dallas on second reference.